-- (d) As per the above - (e) No on-site biodiversity offsets are required to minimise the residual impacts on the priority vegetation area or observed threatened species. - (f) Site inspection reveals that there are no cleared areas of pasture vegetation within the Priority Vegetation Area.
+- (d) As per the above - (e) No on-site biodiversity offsets required are to minimise the residual impacts the on priority vegetation observed area or threatened species.

+(f) Site inspection reveals that there are no cleared areas of pasture vegetation within the Priority Vegetation Area.
 The proposal relies on and complies with the Performance Criteria.